gume1311/Introtoalgoritm/README.md

 one where the operators involved in it are numeric, the result is a number and the operators are arithmetic

+### logic
+a type of programming paradigm within the declarative programming paradigm.

 como generar listas
 * elemento
 * otro elemento